 Picture on left is a 6 year old student learning to throw correctly.
 When he first came in he was throwing with his arm and couldn't throw the ball 30 feet without a 10 foot high arc.
 Video on right shows by learning how to correctly throw the ball he is now able to throw the ball 44 MPH consistently.
 Amazing difference.

 The changes you have made in our daughters pitching is amazing.
-We thought she threw hard and the instructor said she could maybe see an increase in speed of 2 to 3 mph per year.
+We thought she threw hard and her instructor said she could maybe see an increase in speed of 2 to 3 mph per year.
 The first lesson you showed us everything we were learning (faster arm circle and snapping the wrist) was making her throw slower.
 You gave us one drill and when we came in she had gained 4 mph on her fastball.
 That blew our minds.
 In 5 months she has gained 10 mph on her fastball, her control is amazing.
 Other parents can't believe how much better she is, it was suppose to take a minimum of 3 years to gain 10 mph.
 We owe this all to you.
 Jennifer D.

 I can't believe the difference you made in Jacobs pitching.
 When you showed him how to throw with the body his speed increased in the first lesson.
 The next practice the coach couldn't believe the difference and said his arm was getting stronger.
 I told him we were learning to take his arm out of the pitch which is why he was throwing harder.
 He thought I was crazy.
 The next game he pitched two innings and had four strikeouts.
+His arm doesn't hurt anymore.
 Many of the parents around us couldn't understand why it looked like his arm was going slower but the ball was going faster.
 We love it.
 Greg F.

 I just watched a pitching lesson I still can't believe.
 My son has been pitching and getting lessons for 4 years.
 He's got up to 52 mph but when he does his control suffers and his arm will get sore.
 Our first lesson you videoed his pitching and showed us most everything we were learning was the cause of our problems.
 You showed him a couple things and gave us a drill we worked on every day.
 The second lesson you added another step and he hit 54 mph.
 The third lesson you showed him how to release the ball and 30 minutes later he threw 60 mph.
 This was amazing and I still can't believe it happened so soon.
 Everyone needs to learn the way you teach pitching because you throw harder with better control and no sore arm.
 Matt W.